fortio/fortio/release/README.md

 - Increment the `patch` and commit that right away so the first point is true next time and so master/latest docker images have the correct next-pre version.

+- Once the release is deemed good/stable: move the git tag `latest_release` to the same as the release.
+Also push `latest_release` docker tag/image.

 ## How to change the build image

 Update [../Dockerfile.build](../Dockerfile.build)